sherry54390/Employee-Performance-Review-System/README.md

 EMPLOYEE PERFORMANCE REVIEW SYSTEM

 Live Demo ==> https://epr-system.herokuapp.com/

-AThere are 3 actors in this app:
+There are 3 actors in this app:

 HR - The HR can create, create and destroy a Employee and Manager and can assign or remove employee under any manager.
 Hr can also give his remarks
 Manager - The Manager can fill his review form against any employee who is working under that manager